donnammiller27/sfc/README.md

-# SEPTA Rail Fare Calculator Interactive Fare Purchase Widget
+# Responsive Interactive Septa Fare Calulator Widget
-  (jquery plugin)

 When you take regional rail in and out of the city, the fare price is affected by where you purchase the ticket, when you ride, and how